prahladyeri/prahladyeri.github.io/_posts/2015-12-21-rockstar-java-series-use-default-methods-and-be-a-better-coder.md

 		void setRate(double value);
 	}

-The single most important advantage of `default method`{.highlighter-rouge} is `interface evolution`{.highlighter-rouge} - meaning that your existing code won’t loose ABI (`Application Binary Interface`{.highlighter-rouge}) with the new class.
+The single most important advantage of `default method` is `interface evolution` - meaning that your existing code won’t loose ABI (`Application Binary Interface`) with the new class.
 If your interface is a part of a libary jar that you distribute to your users, you can release the newer version without affecting the already running code that might be referring to older jars.

-The inspiration for this came when Oracle themselves had to extend the `Collection`{.highlighter-rouge} interface and add a new `stream`{.highlighter-rouge} method in `Java 8`{.highlighter-rouge}.
-The `Collection`{.highlighter-rouge} interface is very generic and a large number of classes implement that.
-If Oracle had to implement a `stream`{.highlighter-rouge} method in each and every class derived from `Collection`{.highlighter-rouge} interface, it would have taken them ages to release Java 8!
-Rather, they invented this helpful new feature, `default method`{.highlighter-rouge} to extend their `Collection`{.highlighter-rouge} interface.
+The inspiration for this came when Oracle themselves had to extend the `Collection` interface and add a new `stream` method in `Java 8`.
+The `Collection` interface is very generic and a large number of classes implement that.
+If Oracle had to implement a `stream` method in each and every class derived from `Collection` interface, it would have taken them ages to release Java 8!
+Rather, they invented this helpful new feature, `default method` to extend their `Collection` interface.
 And now, they don’t have to worry about ABI.
 Old code referring to JDK 8 libraries will not fail because they are now binary compatible thanks to default methods!

 *References:*